RadioWP/rsschool-cv-old/cv.md

 ## Summary

-Junior frontend developer at the Stage 0 of RS School.
+Junior frontend developer at the Stage 0 of RS School JS/FE 2022Q1.
 Started studying at RS School to systematize and improve the level of frontend development skills for further career and personal projects.

 ## Skills

-- Basic knowledge of frontend development (Markdown, HTML, CSS, JavaScript, Git, VSCode);
+- Basic knowledge of Frontend Development (Markdown, HTML, CSS, JavaScript, Git, VSCode);
 - Advanced knowledge of WordPress CMS.